Skip to main content

 Q: How do I use Claude Code for debugging?

 A: Claude Code excels at error analysis, stack trace interpretation, and logic tracing.
 Provide full error messages and context for best results.
-Debugging guide
+Debug code

 Q: How do I use Claude Code for code review?

 A: Claude Code provides comprehensive code reviews covering quality, security, performance, and best practices.
 It can analyze entire files or specific functions.
-Code review guide
+Review code

 Q: What programming languages work best with Claude Code?

 A: JavaScript/TypeScript, Python, and Java have excellent support.
 Claude Code works with virtually any language but excels with popular frameworks and well-structured projects.
-Language compatibility guide
+Language support

 Resources